ailhanli/my_learning_notes/functional programming/concept.md

 <b>Procedural languages</b> are good for writing simple business software.
 For example PL/SQL.
 What we do that we develop our business inside procedures.
 We write lots of procedure and call them in order to do our business.
 Drawbacks are it is not easy to extend and do maintenance.

-<b>Object oriented programming</b> is new way of modeling real world business applications in terms of objects
+<b>Object oriented programming</b> is new way of modeling real world business applications in terms of objects.
+With OOP, you can easy to maintain and extend the code.
+Drawback is writing multithreaded program is really hard.

 SOLID is important principle for writing object oriented program